juek/AddScriptPluginTypesetter/README.md

 ## TODOs ##
 * Opt-in Cookies (required by EU GDPR for all sorts of analytics and tracking, e.g. GA, Google Tag Manager, Facebook Pixel, you name it)
-* Add options for async and defer loading (already implemented in global scripts as of ver.
-1.1.1)
+* Activate/Deactivate switch for global scripts.
+* Actually link script section execution to global scripts (doesn't work yet).

 ## New in version 1.1.0 ##
 * Added selection for 4 different script types to the editor area: 'Raw Output (in place)' corresponds to ver 1.0.0 output.
 The 3 new options 'JavaScript', 'jQuery' and 'Script URL' use Typesetter's native methods to add script code to a page or load scripts from remote sources.